-In South Australia, it's been a requirement since October 2020 that your solar system can be 'shut down' remotely by the electricity network.
+In South Australia, it's been a requirement since October 2020 that new and upgraded solar systems can be 'shut down' remotely by the electricity network.
+The same has applied in Western Australia since February 2022.

-Why should non-South Australians reading this care?
+Why should Australians living elsewhere care?
 Because this will likely roll out nationally.